jkunimune/Djastiz/word_guide.md

 ### yay
 _verb_
-	*rapidity*; of communication; the idea with this word is to distinguish rapid SMS texting from lethargic email
+	*rapid*; of communication; the idea with this word is to distinguish rapid SMS texting from lethargic email

 ### yaz
-_verb_
+_noun_
 	*vagina*

 ### ye